 The National Museum has other daughter museums spread across the Bavaria State.
 The Bavarian State Archaeological Collection from ages long (Paleolithic, Celtic civilization, and Roman periods, particularly) is housed in a new building erected behind the fascinating museum.

-Decorative arts in the museum including The gothic Madonna from Seeon Abbey, Medieval Knight’s Armour, etc. The museum’s collections are in carved ivory, textiles, glass paintings, shrines, and tapestries.
+Decorative arts in the museum include The gothic Madonna from Seeon Abbey, Medieval Knight’s Armour, etc. The museum’s collections are carved ivory, textiles, glass paintings, shrines, and tapestries.

 See Related: German Christmas Foods